edutechtammy/strata-order-game/README.md

 - **Exported reference images** for backup and comparison
 - **Original graphics** at full resolution before web optimization

-When updating fossil images or strata diagrams:
+When updating graphics or visual elements:
 1. Edit the `.psd` file in the `graphics-source/` folder
 2. Export updated images to the `assets/` folder
 3. Maintain consistent file naming and dimensions for seamless integration